-- our ongoing Phase 1/2 clinical trials of INZ-701 for adults with ENPP1 and ABCC6 Deficiencies, and our ongoing Phase 1b clinical trial of INZ-701 for infants with ENPP1 Deficiency ("ENERGY-1 trial" ENERGY-1"), c ongoing pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency ("ENERGY-3"), and our ongoing Phase 1 clinical trial of INZ-701 in patients with end-stage kidney disease receiving hemodialysis ("SEAPORT 1"), including statements regarding the timing of enrollment and completion of the clinical trials and the period during which the results of the clinical trials will become available; - the timing, design, and conduct of our planned clinical trials of INZ-701 for patients with ENPP1 and ABCC6 Deficiencies, including our planned pivotal clinical trials of INZ-701 for infants ("ENERGY-2 trial" ENERGY-2), pediatrics ("ENERGY-3 trial"), and in adolescents and adults ("ENERGY-4 trial") with ENPP1 Deficiency ("ENERGY-4"), and our planned Phase 3 pivotal clinical trial of INZ-701 for adults pediatric patients with ABCC Deficiency; - our plans to conduct research, preclinical testing and clinical testing trials of INZ-701 for additional indications; - our plans to conduct research, preclinical testing and clinical testing trials of other product candidates; - our plans to engage in regulatory interactions with the U.S. Food and Drug Administration, the European Medicines Agency and other regulatory authorities; - our plans with respect to regulatory filings; - the timing of, and our ability to obtain and maintain, marketing approvals of INZ-701, and the ability of INZ-701 and our other product candidates to meet existing or future regulatory standards; - our expectations regarding our ability to fund our cash flow requirements with our cash, cash equivalents and short-term investments; - the potential advantages of our product candidates;

-- the rate and degree of market acceptance and clinical utility of our product candidates; - our estimates regarding the potential market opportunity for our product candidates; - our commercialization and manufacturing capabilities and strategy; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to comply with the covenants under our loan agreement; - the impact of government laws and regulations; - our competitive position; and - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart our Business Startups Act of 2012.
+- our ongoing Phase 1/2 clinical trials of INZ-701 for adults with ENPP1 and ABCC6 Deficiencies, our ongoing open label long-term safety study of INZ-701 in patients with ENPP1 or ABCC6 Deficiencies who have received INZ-701 in an existing study ("ADAPT"), our ongoing Phase 1b clinical trial of INZ-701 for infants with ENPP1 Deficiency ("ENERGY-1" ENERGY 1"), our ongoing pivotal trial of INZ-701 in pediatric patients with ENPP1 Deficiency ("ENERGY-3" ENERGY 3"), and our ongoing Phase 1 clinical trial of INZ-701 in patients with end-stage kidney disease receiving hemodialysis ("SEAPORT-1" SEAPORT 1"), including statements regarding the timing of enrollment and completion of the clinical trials and the period during which the results of the clinical trials will become available; - the timing, design, and conduct of our planned clinical trials of INZ-701 for patients with ENPP1 and ABCC6 Deficiencies, including our planned pivotal clinical trials of INZ-701 for infants ("ENERGY-2") and in adolescents and adults with ENPP1 Deficiency ("ENERGY-4" ENERGY 2"), and our planned pivotal clinical trial of INZ-701 for pediatric patients with ABCC6 Deficiency; and our planned clinical trial for ENPP1 Deficient patients ineligible for other ongoing studies; - our plans to conduct research, preclinical testing and clinical trials of INZ-701 for additional indications; - our plans to conduct research, preclinical testing and clinical trials of other product candidates; - our plans to engage in regulatory interactions with the U.S. Food and Drug Administration, the European Medicines Agency and other regulatory authorities; - our plans with respect to regulatory filings; - the timing of, and our ability to obtain and maintain, marketing approvals of INZ-701, and the ability of INZ-701 and our other product candidates to meet existing or future regulatory standards; - our expectations regarding our ability to fund our cash flow requirements with our cash, cash equivalents and short-term investments; - the potential advantages of our product candidates; - the rate and degree of market acceptance and clinical utility of our product candidates; - our estimates regarding the potential market opportunity for our product candidates; - our commercialization and manufacturing capabilities and strategy; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to comply with the covenants under our loan agreement; - the impact of government laws and regulations; - our competitive position; and - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012.